atlanhq/camelot/docs/lattice.rst

 Invert
 ------

-To find line segments, lattice needs the lines of the PDF to be in foreground.
+To find line segments, Lattice needs the lines of the PDF to be in foreground.
 So, if you encounter a PDF like this, just set invert to True.

+.. .. _this: insert link for lines_in_background_1.pdf

 ::

     >>> from camelot.pdf import Pdf
     >>> from camelot.lattice import Lattice